TonyMarfil/marfil-f5-terraform/docs/README.rst

    cd ./marfil-f5-terraform/
    source ./scripts/f5-super-netops-install.sh

+4. The Script will create new AWS console login with password.
-3. When prompted, enter an email address and aws console password.
-The email address is used to create an aws console login and to tag all of your lab components.
+   When prompted, enter an email address of your choice that will be used as AWS console login and a new AWS console password.
+   The email address will also tag all of your lab components.

-4. Invoke terraform.
+5. Invoke terraform.

 .. attention:: If Big-IQ License Manager has been configured previously, use the provided address.
 Otherwise cut and paste from below.